 Skip to main content

-Influence and persuasion are to be used with integrity and are about short-term compliance while still maintaining good, long-term relationships.
-If used wisely, people will naturally and automatically begin to trust you, have confidence in you, and will want to be persuaded by you.
-That said, praise and their self-esteem are great examples of tools for persuasion.
+Influence and persuasion are to be used with integrity and are about short-term compliance while maintaining good, long-term relationships.
+If used wisely, people will naturally and automatically begin to trust you, have confidence in you, and want to be persuaded by you.
+That said, praise and self-esteem are great examples of tools for persuasion.

 Praise, Recognition, and Acceptance